datagrok-ai/public/help/datagrok/navigation/views/browse.md

 * Double click to open.
 * Right click to see context commands.

-Use the up/down (↑↓) keys to navigate and left/right (←→) keys to expand a tree node.
+Use the up/down (↑↓) keys to navigate and the left/right (←→) keys to expand a tree node.

 The following commands are available from the **Top Menu**: